xynree/notes/books/About Face The Essentials of Interaction Design/1 - Goal Directed Design/2_Understanding the Problem: Design Research*.md

 - Customer/User Interviews
   - Customer: People who decide to purchase products.
 OFten very different from user: executive or IT manager with distinct needs
-  - P?roduct must be viable
+  - Product must be viable
   - Customers often seldom use product themselves